hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/archived_condor_machines.rst

    * Format: String(128)
    * Synopsis:
+      Not used.

 * **address**:

    * Format: String(512)
    * Synopsis:
+      Not used.

 * **condor_host**:

    * Format: String(64)
    * Synopsis:
+      Not used.

 * **entered_current_state**:

    * Format: Integer
    * Synopsis:
+      Not used.

 * **flavor**:

    * Format: String(32)
    * Synopsis:
+      Not used.

 * **global_job_id**:

    * Format: String(128)
    * Synopsis:
+      Not used.

 * **group_name**:

    * Format: String(32)
    * Synopsis:
+      Not used.

 * **idle_time**:

    * Format: Integer
    * Synopsis:
+      Not used.

 * **job_id**:

    * Format: String(128)
    * Synopsis:
+      Not used.

 * **machine**:

    * Format: String(256)
    * Synopsis:
+      Not used.

 * **my_current_time**:

    * Format: Integer
    * Synopsis:
+      Not used.

 * **remote_owner**:

    * Format: String(128)
    * Synopsis:
+      Not used.

 * **retire_request_time**:

    * Format: Integer
    * Synopsis:
+      Not used.

 * **retired_time**:

    * Format: Integer
    * Synopsis:
+      Not used.

 * **slot_type**:

    * Format: String(128)
    * Synopsis:
+      Not used.

 * **start**:

    * Format: String(128)
    * Synopsis:
+      Not used.

 * **state**:

    * Format: String(128)
    * Synopsis:
+      Not used.

 * **total_slots**:

    * Format: Integer
    * Synopsis:
+      Not used.

 * **vm_type**:

    * Format: String(128)
    * Synopsis:
+      Not used.